awsdocs/aws-systems-manager-user-guide/doc_source/automation-ec2reset.md

 ## Running the Automation<a name="automation-ec2reset-executing"></a>

-The following procedure describes how to run the **AWSSupport\-ResetAccess** runbook by using the AWS Systems Manager console\.
+The following procedure describes how to run the `AWSSupport-ResetAccess` runbook by using the AWS Systems Manager console\.

 **Important**
 The following automation stops the instance\.
 Stopping the instance can result in lost data on attached instance store volumes \(if present\)\.
 Stopping the instance can also cause the public IP to change, if no Elastic IP is associated\.
 To avoid these configuration changes, use Run Command to reset access\.
 For more information, see [Using EC2Rescue for Windows Server with Systems Manager Run Command](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2rw-ssm.html) in the *Amazon EC2 User Guide for Windows Instances*\.